Cross Data Center Replication (XDCR)

 - Capella Operational

-Cross Data Center Replication (XDCR) allows data to be replicated across clusters that are potentially located in different clouds and different data centers.
+Cross Data Center Replication (XDCR) allows data to be replicated across clusters deployed on the same cloud provider.

-Cross Data Center Replication (XDCR) can be used to replicate data between clusters.
-XDCR can protect against data-center failure, and also provide high-performance access to data for globally distributed mission-critical applications.
-Replications, once established, continuously replicate data until they are paused or deleted.
+Cross Data Center Replication (XDCR) replicates data between clusters.
+XDCR can protect against data-center failures and provides high-performance access to data for globally distributed mission-critical applications.
+Replications, once established, continuously replicate data until they’re paused or deleted.

 Replication Sources and Destinations